Lang Park: Redevelopment

 In 2019, the stadium hosted the NRL's inaugural Magic Round, in which all eight matches in a single round are played at the one venue.
 The NRL has an agreement to host its Magic Round in Brisbane until the 2027 season.
 The 2025 Magic Round was held at Suncorp Stadium from 1 to 4 May 2025 with a total attendance of 149,329.

 In 2020, the Melbourne Storm played their "home" finals at the venue, as it was not possible for the team to play them at its regular home ground, AAMI Park, due to the state of Victoria being locked down during the state's second wave of coronavirus infections.

 On 26 June 2021, the Queensland Maroons played at home against the New South Wales Blues in the State of Origin series.
 Queensland lost the game 26–0, and henceforth the series.

 Due to a COVID-19 lockdown in New South Wales, which began on 26 June 2021 and was still in effect into October, the stadium hosted twenty-one extra games on top of its normal commitments to the Brisbane Broncos as well as Magic Round, including the 2021 NRL Grand Final on 3 October 2021.
 This was the second time that a rugby league premiership Grand Final was played outside of Sydney, following the 1997 Super League Grand Final.

-In October 2025, the Premier of Queensland, David Crisafulli, announced that the stadium would receive a “next generation” renovation in time for the 2032 Summer Olympics.
+In October 2025, the Premier of Queensland, David Crisafulli, announced that the stadium would receive a "next generation" renovation in time for the 2032 Summer Olympics.
 The stadium is expected to receive accessibility improvements, and an expansion in capacity.
+Plans for the Olympic redevelopment were unveiled in June 2026, which include wraparound LED video screens, "supersized" scoreboards, media mesh screens fitted at both ends of the stadium, new terrace viewing platforms and entertainment zones with both seated and standing areas, new external screens, and an increase in capacity to 54,000 fans, with construction set to begin by the end of 2026.